gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 <!--- **Example 3: Computing vanishing points** -->

+Looking at these examples and intuitively thinking of line detection, few questions arise.
+- Once we have points that belong to a line, what is the line?
+- How many lines exist?
+- Which points belong to which line?

+_Note:_ Edge detection is a technique that is used to identify boundaries.
+It does not provide information on the orientation of pixels.
+For example, whether these pixels form a line or corner.

 ## Model Fitting

 We would like to form a higher-level succinct representation of the features in the image by grouping multiple features based on a simple model.
 This section focuses on lines described as one such model (i.e. line fitting) with edge points as features.

-_Note:_ Edge detection is a technique that is used to identify boundaries.
-It does not provide information on the orientation of pixels (shape).

 **Challenges**